 All full-time undergraduate and graduate students admitted Fall 2006 or after will be enrolled in the college-endorsed Student Insurance Plan and the cost will be billed to your student account in two installments (fall and spring semester) UNLESS proof of other adequate health insurance coverage is furnished.
 Students who already have health insurance for the entire academic term/year must submit a waiver request by the deadline each academic year, and the waiver request must be approved to avoid being enrolled in the Student Insurance Plan.
 Waiving the Student Insurance Plan does not affect eligibility for services at the Student Health Center.

 You will need your individual 9-digit W&M Student ID number (beginning with 930) and current insurance information.
 Click on the link below under the appropriate student heading to access the Waiver Request form.

 Important Note: You will be redirected to a secure waiver system provided by UnitedHealthcare, the contracted student insurance company.
 Your private insurance information is secure and can only be accessed by a W&M administrator with a unique logon and password.
 Also, the form requires a simple, electronic signature to indicate that you accept the Acknowledgement.
 To sign electronically, you simply type your name into the form field prior to submitting the completed form.
 If someone other than the student completes the form, please include reference initials.
-Immediately after submission, you will receive an onscreen and an email confirmation will also be sent to the W&M email address supplied on the form.
+Immediately after submission, you will receive an onscreen confirmation and an emailed version will also be sent to the W&M email address supplied on the form.
 You should retain a copy of one of these confirmations for your records.
 Students will be responsible for the charge(s) on their student account if the Waiver Request is not approved.